-- (a) Trinity Laban's Appeals and Complaints Procedures for Students can be found on Moodle (see Link see Trinity Laban Policies and Procedures). - (b) Advice on how to use the Trinity Laban appeals and complaints procedures is available from various sources, including the Registry Complaints Officer, Student Services Department and Academic Advisors.
+- (a) Trinity Laban's Appeals and Complaints Procedures for Students can be found in the Academic Quality Handbook and on Moodle. - (b) Advice on how to use the Trinity Laban appeals and complaints procedures is available from various sources, including the Registry Complaints Officer, Student Services Department and Academic Advisors.
 The Students' Union is also a source of confidential, independent support.